-- 1. collecting additional information about customers and UBOs; - 2. collecting additional information regarding the purpose and nature of the business relationship; - collecting information about the origin of the funds used in the business relationship or transaction and the source of assets of customers and UBOs; - 4. collecting information about the background of and reasons for the proposed or completed transactions of customers; - 5. obtaining approval from senior management for entering into or continuing the business relationship; - performing enhanced monitoring of the business relationship with and transactions of customers.
+- 2. collecting additional information regarding the purpose and nature of the business relationship; - 3. collecting information about the origin of the funds used in the business relationship or transaction and the source of assets of customers and UBOs; - 4. collecting information about the background of and reasons for the proposed or completed transactions of customers; - 5. obtaining approval from senior management for entering into or continuing the business relationship; - 6. performing enhanced monitoring of the business relationship with and transactions of customers.
 This includes increasing the number of checks and the frequency of updates of customer and UBO information, as well as selecting transaction patterns that need further investigation.